 Male menopause, male climacteric, male andropause, late-onset hypogonadism, androgen decline in the ageing man (ADAM), or micropause are all terms for andropause.
 Andropause does not generally affect men, unlike menopause, which occurs evenly in women.

 The male sex hormone, testosterone declines in males as they age.
 The range of the reduction might vary greatly amongst guys.
 Hypogonadism can result in an abrupt drop in testosterone levels.
 Hypogonadism, which can be primary or secondary, should be checked out in individuals having andropause symptoms.

-Symptoms of andropause can vary from one man to another.
-These may include lethargy or decreased energy, decreased libido or interest in sex, erectile dysfunction with loss of erections, muscle weakness and aches, inability to sleep, hot flashes, night sweats, depression, infertility and thinning of bones or bone loss.
-The onset of these symptoms is usually slow and may mistakenly be attributed to the natural process of ageing.
+Andropause symptoms differ from one individual to the next.
+Lethargy or decreased stamina, decreased libido or interest in sexual activity, erectile dysfunction with loss of erections, muscular weakness and pains, inability to sleep, hot flashes, night sweats, depression, infertility, and bone thinning or bone loss are some of the symptoms.
+These symptoms often appear gradually and may be wrongly attributed to the normal ageing.

 It is crucial to understand that different men may experience these symptoms to differing degrees and that not all must be present to diagnose andropause.
 The amount of testosterone in the blood can be used to identify andropause.

 The total testosterone level may be calculated.
 However, the symptoms are caused by the free form of testosterone.
 Impotence is not usually caused by a lack of testosterone; additional factors include atherosclerosis, diabetes, hypertension, and certain drugs.

 These characteristics, together with past genital injuries and other features of the patient's medical history, are critical in determining andropause.

 The testosterone level in the body is regulated by numerous systems that can change from day to day.
 As a result, it is critical to examine the levels over time.
 It is unknown what amount of serum testosterone in elderly men characterizes a deficit.